20 Ways to Use Cold Pressed Virgin Coconut Oil

 10. Use It As Natural Make-Up Remover

 Another excellent use of cold pressed coconut oil is removing makeup.
 This oil acts as a better alternative for commercial makeup removers.
 With its moisturising and antimicrobial properties, cold pressed coconut oil removes makeup effectively.
 However, due to its comedogenic properties, it may clog pores in acne-prone skin.
-Always rinse the oil with lukewarm water to remove the oil residue.
+Always rinse the oil with lukewarm water to remove the oil residue, especially when using coconut oil for face care.

 How to Use It As a Makeup Remover?